Last updated on March 29th, 2022 at 01:52 pm

 R F Orchids has captivating gardens and award-winning blooms.
 (It has won more than 1,000 American Orchid Society awards in 30 years.)
 Here, there are orchids wherever you look: In the ground, around fountains and peeking out of every crevice.

 The best part: Robert Fuchs.
-Unless he’s judging an orchid show or leading a South American orchid tour, the president of R F Orchids, leads free tours through the private gardens around his adjoining residence on weekends at 11 a.m. and 3 p.m.
+Unless he’s judging an orchid show or leading a South American orchid tour, the president of R F Orchids, leads free tours through the private gardens around his adjoining residence on some weekends.
+(Note: Call ahead for tour schedule.)

 “I try to give the tour myself,” Fuchs said, “because I know the history.”